-- 1 1/2 cup egg whites from fresh eggs (approx. 10–12 eggs)
+- 1 ½ cups egg whites from fresh eggs from 10–12 eggs

-- 1 1/2 cup less 2 tablespoons sifted confectioners' sugar (130 grams) (sea-level friends, stick with 1 1/2 cups confectioners' sugar, 150 grams, no other changes)
+- 1 ½ cup less 2 tablespoons sifted confectioners' sugar 130 grams; if you're sea level, stick with 1 ½ cups confectioners' sugar, 150 grams

-- 1 cup sifted cake flour (100 grams)
+- 1 cup sifted cake flour 100 grams

-- 1/4 teaspoon salt
+- ¼ teaspoon Kosher salt

-- 1 1/2 teaspoons cream of tartar
+- 1 ½ teaspoons cream of tartar

-- 1 cup granulated sugar (200 grams)
+- 1 cup granulated sugar 200 grams

 - 1 teaspoon vanilla extract

-- About 1 hour before baking the cake, place the cold egg whites in the bowl of an electric mixer.
-(This will bring their temperature up near room temperature.)
+About 1 hour before baking the cake, place the cold egg whites in the bowl of an electric mixer, this will bring their temperature up near room temperature.

-- Using a whisk attachment, whip the egg whites on low until foamy.
+Using a whisk attachment, whip the egg whites on low until foamy.
 Add the cream of tartar and increase speed to medium.
 Whip just until soft peaks form.
 Continue whipping and gradually add the granulated sugar in a steady stream, until the whites thicken and form soft, droopy peaks.
 Add the vanilla in the last moments of whipping.

-- Bake until top is golden and springs back when you press it with your finger, and a toothpick inserted in the center comes out clean, 40 - 45 minutes.
+Sprinkle one-quarter of the sifted flour+sugar over the whites and fold together using a rubber spatula.
+Repeat with the remaining sifted flour+sugar, folding in only one-quarter at a time.
+Gently pour the batter into the tube pan.
+Bake until top is golden and springs back when you press it with your finger, and a toothpick inserted in the center comes out clean, about 45 minutes (note as of February 2023: my gas oven is taking longer, about 50–55 minutes; next time I will check cake temperature, you want 206° per Serious Eats).
 Immediately after removing from the oven, invert the cake pan onto the neck of a bottle or funnel.
 Cool completely in the pan, 2–3 hours.

-- To remove the cake from the pan, slip a flexible metal spatula or butter knife carefully along the side perimeter of the pan.
+To remove the cake from the pan, slip a flexible metal spatula or butter knife carefully along the side perimeter of the pan.
 When the sides are free, push up on the removable bottom to remove the outer pan.
 Slide your spatula or knife along the bottom of the cake to free it from the tube base, then cover the cake with a cooling rack, invert the cake, and it should fall free from the bottom of the pan.
 Cover the cake with your serving plate and invert again to get the baked top on top (as photo), it's a personal preference thing.
 Let cool completely.
 To serve, slice with an angel food cake slicer or serrated knife.